-- 1) The State shall grant financial contributions for the integration of foreigners. - 2) The financial contributions shall in particular provide support to:35 - a) projects that serve the learning of the German language as well as the acquisition of basic knowledge of the legal system and state structure; - b) projects and events promoting the social and professional integration of foreigners; - c) providing advice and information to foreigners on measures promoting integration. - 3) The Government shall provide further details by ordinance.
+- 2) The financial contributions shall in particular provide support to:36 - a) projects that serve the learning of the German language as well as the acquisition of basic knowledge of the legal system and state structure; - b) projects and events promoting the social and professional integration of foreigners; - c) providing advice and information to foreigners on measures promoting integration. - 3) The Government shall provide further details by ordinance.